python-bonobo/bonobo/docs/tutorial/tut02.rst

 :class:`bonobo.strategies.ThreadPoolExecutorStrategy`).

 Bonobo will send each line of data in the input node's thread (here, `A`).
 Now, each time `A` *yields* or *returns* something, it will be pushed on `B` input :class:`queue.Queue`, and will be consumed by `B`'s thread.
+Meanwhile, `A` will continue to run, if it's not done.

-When there is more than one node linked as the output of a node (for example, with `B`, `C`, and `D`) , the same thing happens except that each result coming out of `B` will be sent to both on `C` and `D` input :class:`queue.Queue`.
+When there is more than one node linked as the output of a node (for example, with `B`, `C`, and `D`), the same thing happens except that each result coming out of `B` will be sent to both on `C` and `D` input :class:`queue.Queue`.

 One thing to keep in mind here is that as the objects are passed from thread to thread, you need to write "pure" transformations (see :doc:`/guide/purity`).

 You generally don't have to think about it.
-Just be aware that your nodes will run in parallel, and don't worry too much about blocking nodes, as they won't block other nodes.
+Just be aware that your nodes will run in parallel, and don't worry too much about nodes running blocking operations, as they will run in parallel.
+As soon as a line of output is ready, the next nodes will start consuming it.

 That being said, let's manipulate some files.